What is Knightrise about?

 Knightrise is set in an alternate version of the Star Wars universe.
 Everything is the same as you would expect, except that the Jedi discovered God through the Force.
 They believe that the Force is a gift from God and manipulate it according to His will.
 The Sith, on the other hand, use the Force for more devious purposes.

 When writing Knightrise, I wanted the film to reflect Christian struggles and values.
 While I could have done this in a more subtle fashion, a more direct approach is what I ended up choosing.
 Setting Knightrise in an alternate universe also removed the heavy restraint to conform exactly to established canon.

-When I wrote and began producing on Knightrise, Disney had not yet purchased the rights to Star Wars.
-Therefore, Knightrise is based on Legends canon (the films and the Expanded Universe) rather than Disney canon (the films as well as all new media released since the purchase).
+I wrote and produced Knightrise based on Legends canon (the films and the Expanded Universe) rather than Disney canon (the films as well as all new media released since the purchase).
 As a Christian twist on Star Wars, it doesn’t really fit into either canon, but there you have it anyway.

 Why is there no official Star Wars music?

 The official music is copyrighted material.
 Knightrise therefore uses music by other creators through Creative Commons licenses.

 Will you make a sequel to Knightrise?

 I do not plan to make films using external IPs from now on for many reasons.
 Therefore Knightrise will not receive a sequel or any other related stories.